plone/documentation/develop/styleguide/javascript.rst

 -------------

-A pattern can send custom events for either internal purposes, or as a hook for third party javascript.
+A pattern can send custom events for either internal purposes, or as a hook for third party JavaScript.
 Since IE8 is still supported `CustomEvent <http://dochub.io/#dom/customevent>`__ can not be used.
 Instead you must send custom events using `jQuery's trigger function <http://api.jquery.com/trigger/>`__.
 Event names must follow